Interns

 2022 Lab Intern

-Rebecca is a Ph.D. student at the University of Arizona focusing on the intersections of archaeology, foodways, and diabetes.
+Lydia is a Ph.D. student in Anthropology at the University of Illinois, focusing on social zooarchaeology, human-canid relationships, and anti-colonial methods.

 2022 Lab Intern